jcamier/ai-policy-proposal/README.md

 ## Conclusion
 This framework is designed to be *“just enough”* — avoiding the twin dangers of over-regulation (which stifles innovation) and under-regulation (which leads to chaos).
 By adopting a risk-tiered, principle-driven approach, governments, industries, and communities can ensure that AI becomes a co-creator in building a sustainable and flourishing future for humanity and the biosphere.

-### Definitions and Concepts:
+### Definitions and Concepts

 **Red-team evidence**: A "red team" is a group that intentionally challenges and tests the system's robustness.
 This component likely involves ensuring that the system can withstand adversarial attacks or unexpected scenarios.

 **Human-in-command**: Emphasizes the importance of human oversight and decision-making in critical situations where AI or autonomy may be involved.

 **Local Ombuds**: An ombuds (short for ombudsman) is an independent, neutral office or person that people can go to when they feel wronged by an organization or system.
 In the AI policy context, a local ombuds would be a trusted contact point — not inside the company that built the AI — where citizens or workers can raise complaints about how an AI system affected them.

-**Redress**: providing a remedy or fix when harm has occurred.
+**Redress**: Providing a remedy or fix when harm has occurred.
 In policy terms, it ensures that if an AI system unfairly denies you a loan, misclassifies your medical data, or causes reputational harm, there’s a clear process to:
 - Investigate the complaint fairly.
 - Require correction, explanation, or rollback.
 - Provide compensation or other remedies if harm was significant.

+**Data rights & privacy**: The principle that individuals should retain control over their personal data, including the right to informed consent, transparency in use, and, where feasible, the ability to opt out.

+**Biosphere**: The global sum of all ecosystems — including humans, animals, plants, microorganisms, and the environments that support them (land, oceans, and atmosphere where life exists).
+It represents the interconnected system of life on Earth.
+The biosphere is often compared to a **spaceship**: a closed, fragile system that sustains us as we journey through space.
+Preserving the biosphere is essential not only for life today, but also as the launching point for humanity’s long-term future, including the possibility of interstellar travel.